-On 23 February 2012 the European Union and Mauritius initialed a new Fishery Partnership Agreement (FPA) and Protocol (see press release).
-The legislative process for the adoption of the new protocol is ongoing.
+On 23 February 2012 the European Union and Mauritius initialed a new Fishery Partnership Agreement (FPA) and Protocol.

-The previous fisheries protocol concluded between the Community and Mauritius covered the period 3 December 2003 – 2 December 2007 with a financial contribution of 487 500 € out of which 195 000 € for targeted actions for the development of the fisheries sector.
+The new fisheries protocol concluded between the European Union and Mauritius covers the period 28.01.2014 – 27.01.2017 with a financial contribution of 660 000 € out of which 302 500 € for targeted actions for the development of the fisheries sector.

-This fisheries agreement allowed community vessels mainly from Spain, Portugal, France and Italy to fish in the Mauritian waters and was part of the tuna network fisheries agreements in the Indian Ocean.
+It allows vessels from Spain, France, Portugal, Italy and the United Kingdom to fish in the Mauritian waters and is part of the tuna network fisheries agreements in the Indian Ocean.

 |Nature of the FPA:||Tuna Fishery Agreement|

 |Financial contribution:||660 000 € out of which 302 500 € for targeted actions for the development of the fisheries sector|

 |Fee for ship owners:||35 € per tonne caught.|

 |Advances:||- Tuna Seiners: 3710 € for ref catches: 106t)

 - Surface longliners: 3150 € ref catches: 90 t for vessels of more than 100 GT; 1750 €, ref catches: 50 t for vessels of equal to/less than 100 GT)